 Experts are warning motorist to be careful when looking at buying used tyres for their cars, as what could appear an excellent deal, might actually leave you in danger.
 Unfortunately there is no way of being able to see the internal structure of a tyre, so it is hard to know what you are getting for your money.

 If you do decide to go for the used tyre option, it is important to make sure that what you buy will actually fit your car.
 You need to do some research as you would for brand new tyres, by looking on review sites or asking at specialist tyre shops for the best fit for your car.
-Also, consider how often you will be using them, the distances you will be travelling on them and the budget you can afford to spend on them.
+Also, consider how often you will be using them, the distances you will be travelling and the budget you have available to spend on them.

-Having special winter tyres even if they are used, will be better than having no winter tyres at all.
+After all, having special winter tyres even if they are used, will be better than having no winter tyres at all…